gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Create Customer Relational Table

-Customer data object has the following structure:
+The customer DataObject has the following structure:

 <center>